 In setting priorities, keep your heart at the top of the list.
 All the things of life pour out of there.

-Rockin’ the Brand Team like it’s 1995.
-That was a cool year, right?
-I’m the Director of Digital Marketing for both Threadless and Bucketfeet, the Threadless podcast co-host, an avid almond butter enthusiast, cat rescuer and film buff.
+Director of Digital Marketing for both Threadless and Bucketfeet, Threadless podcast co-host, avid 80s music enthusiast, cat rescuer, and film buff.
 Ask me anything about Seinfeld.